-Making X a matrix containing all the preprocessed two-inputs samples to the neuron and Y a column vector with all the desired outputs corresponding to the samples, the relation among the weights A, the inputs and the outputs of the neuron can be expressed by Eq.
-11, where matrices Y, X, and A are of order $N \times 1$, $N \times 6$, and 6×1 , respectively (the first element in each row of the X matrix is unity).
+Letting X be a matrix containing all the preprocessed two-inputs samples to the neuron and Y a column vector with all the desired outputs corresponding to the samples, the relation among the weights A, the inputs and the outputs of the neuron can be expressed by Eq.
+11, where matrices Y, X, and A are of order N x 1, N x 6, and 6 x 1, respectively (the first element in each row of the X matrix is unity).

-$$Y = XA \tag{11}$$
+$$\mathbf{Y} = \mathbf{X}\mathbf{A} \tag{11}$$

-The normal equations are formed by premultiplying both sides by the transpose of \mathbf{X} (Eq.
+The normal equations are formed by premultiplying both sides by the transpose of $\mathbf{X}$ (Eq.
 12).
-Matrix $\mathbf{X}^T\mathbf{X}$ is a 6 x 6 matrix and the solution, shown in Eq.
+Matrix $\mathbf{X}^T \mathbf{X}$ is a 6 x 6 matrix and the solution, shown in Eq.
 13, is found by inverting this matrix (Ivakhnenko, 1971).

-$$\mathbf{X}^T \mathbf{Y} = (\mathbf{X}^T \mathbf{X}) \mathbf{A} \tag{12}$$
+$$\mathbf{X}^{T}\mathbf{Y} = (\mathbf{X}^{T}\mathbf{X})\mathbf{A}$$

-$$\mathbf{A} = (\mathbf{X}^T \mathbf{X})^{-1} \mathbf{X}^T \mathbf{Y} \tag{13}$$
+$$\mathbf{A} = (\mathbf{X}^{T}\mathbf{X})^{-1}\mathbf{X}^{T}\mathbf{Y}$$

+(12)

+(13)

-After calculating the coefficients for all the neurons, those which produce the poorest results according to a previously chosen selecting criterion must be removed from the layer.
+After calculating the coefficients for all the neurons, those which produce the poorest results according to a previously chosen selection criterion must be removed from the layer.
 The next step is to create a new layer with the number of neurons defined by Eq.
-8 using as n the number of the remained neurons in the current layer.
+8 replacing n by the number of the remained neurons in the current layer.

-The overall training process consists of adding layers, calculating the weights and remove the poor performable neurons.
-It will stop when one layer remains with only one neuron or when a new layer added does not improve the previously selected performance criterion.
+The overall training process consists of adding layers, calculating the weights and removing the poor performable neurons.
+The process stops when one layer remains with only one neuron or when a new layer added does not improve the previously selected performance criterion.
 In the case where the last layer does not improve performance, this layer is removed.
 In any case, if the last layer contains more than one neuron, that one which produces the best result, i.e., the one which mostly fits the selection criterion, is preserved.
-All other neurons in the last layer are removed, as so the neurons in the previous layers which do not contribute to the value of the output neuron.
+All other neurons on the last layer are removed, as so the neurons on the previous layers which do not contribute to the value of the output neuron.

-3. DYNAMICAL SYSTEMS MODELS
+3 DYNAMICAL SYSTEMS MODELS

-The studies presented in this work were performed using four examples of non-linear systems introduced in (Narendra and Parthasarathy, 1990) and which resembles the behavior of non-linear plants.
+The studies presented in this work have been performed using four examples of non-linear systems introduced in by Narendra and Parthasarathy (Narendra and Parthasarathy, 1990) which resemble the behavior of non-linear plants.
 In the following subsections, each plant is described in terms of its modeling expression and in terms of the inputs used for training and validating the ANNs.

-Three different types of input data signals were used for training the neural networks.
+Three different types of input data signals have been used for training the neural networks.
 The modeled plants receive sinusoid inputs, therefore, in each example, the ANNs were trained with data sets corresponding to this expected inputs to the plants.
 These data sets are referred as "original" inputs.

-The second group of data sets is composed of random data in the range (maximum and minimum values) of the original data sets and are referred as "random" inputs.
+The second group of data sets is composed of random data in the range (maximum and minimum values) of the original data sets.
+They are referred by the term "random" inputs.
 The third group is formed by a sinusoid signal, as is the original data set, with the difference that it is created with random inputs given to the sinusoid function.
 It is referred as "random + sinusoid".
 Details on the formation of the training data sets are better explained in the following subsections.

-One fourth input data set is created for each example and is used to evaluate the performance of the ANNs.
+One fourth input data set is created for each example in order to evaluate the performance of the ANNs.
 They are called "validation" inputs.